9thlast/tokval/README.md

 - tokval can be composed with other programs: `cat tokens.txt | tokval | program_that_uses_tokens`
 - to read tokens from `input_file.txt` and output valid ones to `output_file.txt`: `tokval -i input_file.txt -o output_file.txt`
 - a list of proxies may also be specified in a file and passed via the `--proxies` option: `tokval --proxies proxylist.txt`
+- a logfile can be specified via `--log`: `tokval --log tokval.log`

 # issues & questions